-Pfizer had planned that $119 billion acquisition as a so-called “tax inversion” enabling Pfizer to slash its U.S. tax bill by moving its nominal headquarters — but not its corporate offices or executives — to England.
+Pfizer had planned that $119 billion acquisition to enable it to slash its U.S. tax bill by moving its nominal headquarters to England

 LINDA A. JOHNSON